ben-xD/orth.uk/website/static/workshops/realtime-flutter-app-slides/realtime-flutter-app-slides.md

 Some users, applications or network conditions might overload your system.
 You might choose to reduce the load on your system, at the expense of their experience.
 --v
 ## We didn't cover: GDPR 👮‍♀️
-We need users consent, a privacy policy and probably some more things.
+We need users consent, a privacy policy, correct data jurisdiction and probably some more things.
 --v
 ## We didn't cover: offline usage 😩